clees1/portfoliotesting2/Docs/Installation/Installation.md

 1. Select the **Start** button (lower-left corner of your screen) and type **Product A**.
 2. To open the Product A application, select its icon in the search results.
 3. When the application opens, accept the license agreement.
-Product A is now ready to use.
+Product A is now ready to use.[Get Started here!](portfoliotesting2/Quickstart/Quickstart)